jakeqaverch/EDA/README.md

 | 50% (Median) | $72,749.00 |
 | 75%       | $93,815.00 |
 | Max       | $288,502.00 |

+-  Very high varience in compensation overall.
+-  There are major outliers on the high end as expected.

 #### Descriptive Statistics for Bonus